belgoros/draft-api/README.md

 ### Available features

-- CRUD operations for a siple `Post` model
+- CRUD operations for a simple `Post` model
 - file uploads with ActiveStorage to AWS S3